 Years ago we started off with two goats, a mother and her doeling.
 For beginners, this was a great way to start off in the goat world.
 With her mother by her side, we didn't need to worry about weaning a baby goat.
 Goats can be easy keepers until they are not.
 With the help of a mentor we made it through the first year.
 There is a lot to learn about goat care.
 Goats are ruminants and can be plagued with parasite problems.
 With parasites becoming drug resistant we wanted to raise our goats as naturally as possible.
 We use good hygiene in the pens, pasture rotation, herbal wormers and most importantly a good healthy diet of forage, antibiotic free grain, Chaffhaye, locally raised hay, and vegetables and herbs we grow at the farm.
-We are currently doing some clinical trials on lunar herbal worming and Bioworma.
-This involves monthly fecal testing and good documentation.
-It will take 6-12 months to collect all the data but always searching for natural ways to improve the health of the herd.
+All food sources depends on the time of year, goats gestating and availability of forage.
+This year we introduced the mineral buffett instead of mixed commercial minerals.
+It is amazing to watch each goat self select the minerals they need and leave the ones they in which they have adequate levels.
+By far, Selenium is the most popular which is no surprize.
+South Carolina is a selenium deficient state.

 We carefully screen potential clients to make sure our babies will be well taken care of with educated families.
 We spend considerable time with our goats training them to be friendly and trusting of their human herd so they are ready to be with future families.
 Nothing is more disappointing than going home with new goats who seems afraid of you.
-That will not happen with our goats.
 We also feel it is important to spend just as much time with clients if they are new to having goats.
 We strongly encourage visits to the farm before purchasing goats.

 All are babies are polled or disbudded.
 All goats male or female have horns unless polled.
 Polled means they are missing the gene to grow horns.
 We disbudd at 5-10 days old before the horns grow.
 The cells that would become the horns are cauterized.
 If you prefer horns the full payment is taken by 5 days old as we can not change the fact that they will have horns after that.
 Nothing wrong with horns.
 With goat yoga we prefer not to have them.
 I do love horns on my bucks!!
 It's a personal choice.
 Scurs are a few cells that get missed that result a a small keratin growth.
 Usually very small on does and often fall off and regrow.
 They tend to rub them off on trees.
 Bucks are very difficult to not have scurs due to their testosterone but certainly possible.
 There is never a guarantee there will not be scurs.
 Again, another reason to visit the farm to see what that may look like.